James Brooks (running back)

 James Robert Brooks (born December 28, 1958) is an American former professional football player who was a running back in the National Football League (NFL).
-He played college football played for the Auburn Tigers.
+He played college football for the Auburn Tigers and was selected by the San Diego Chargers in the first round of the 1981 NFL draft.
 He played for four teams in the NFL, earning all four of his Pro Bowl selections with the Cincinnati Bengals.

-High school and college career
+Early life and college

 Brooks led the Warner Robins High School Demons to both state and national championships in 1976.
 He graduated with the school record for rushing, a record that stood until Willie Reid broke his record years later.
 Brooks played college football at Auburn University from 1977 until 1980 and earned All-American status, setting school records for kickoff-return yards (1,726) and all-purpose yards (5,596) while also scoring 30 touchdowns.

 Professional career

-Brooks was drafted with the 24th pick in the first round of the 1981 NFL Draft, and played professionally with the San Diego Chargers (1981–1983), the Cincinnati Bengals (1984–1991), the Cleveland Browns (1992) and the Tampa Bay Buccaneers (1992).
+Brooks was selected with the 24th pick in the first round of the 1981 NFL draft, and played professionally with the San Diego Chargers (1981–1983), Cincinnati Bengals (1984–1991), Cleveland Browns (1992) and Tampa Bay Buccaneers (1992).

 He was a key participant in two of the most famous games in NFL lore during his rookie season with the Chargers: The Epic in Miami and the Freezer Bowl.
 However, he started only seven games in three seasons with the Chargers, always second on the team to Chuck Muncie in rushing attempts and yards.
 He had only one 100-yard game with the Chargers, a 12-carry, 105-yard, three-touchdown outing against his future teammates.
 In 1984, he was traded to the Bengals for Pete Johnson, a move still widely regarded as the best trade in Bengals franchise history, as Johnson would play only one more season in the NFL before retiring.

 A four-time Pro Bowler (1986, 1988–1990), Brooks excelled at running, receiving and kick returning.
 He was noted for his ability to make yards after contact and continue fighting for extra inches while being tackled.
 By the time he left the Bengals in 1991, he was the team's all-time leading rusher with 6,447 yards (since surpassed by Corey Dillon's 8,061 yards), and is still among the Bengals' top 15 all-time leading receivers with 297 receptions for 3,012 yards.
 By the time of his retirement after the 1992 season, Brooks amassed 7,962 rushing yards, 383 receptions for 3,621 receiving yards, 565 punt return yards, 2,762 kickoff return yards and scored 79 touchdowns (49 rushing and 30 receiving).
 Between 1968 (when John David Crow and Timmy Brown retired) and 2005 (Marshall Faulk), Brooks was the only member of the 30/30 club (30+ rushing and receiving touchdowns, accomplished by only seven players).
-As of 2022, Brooks' 14,910 total net yards rank him #36 on the NFL's list of career all-purpose yards.
+As of 2022, Brooks' 14,910 total net yards rank him #41 on the NFL's list of career all-purpose yards.